On a volume invariant of 3-manifolds: Properties, examples and questions

 It follows from Mostow--Prasad rigidity that $\volt(M)$ is a topological invariant of $M$, and we term it the \textbf{topological volume} of $M.$ The invariant $\volt(M)$ is indeed finite since every closed, orientable 3--manifold contains a hyperbolic knot~\cite{My82,My93}.\footnote{\cite{My93} in fact established that all compact $3$--manifolds, including non-orientable $3$--manifolds, contain hyperbolic knots.
 However we restrict ourselves to the closed and orientable case.} If $M$ admits a complete hyperbolic structure, then $\volt(M)=\volh(M)$, since volume decreases under Dehn filling.

 \begin{example} As our first example, we observe that $\volt(S^3)=2{v}_0 \approx 2.02988$, where ${v}_0$ is the volume of the ideal regular tetrahedron in hyperbolic $3$-space, and with the figure eight knot as unique minimiser.
-To see this, recall that \cite{cao-meyerhoff} showed that the complement of the figure eight knot $K4a1$, called $m004$ in the SnapPy \cite{snappy} census,\footnote{The naming convention throughout this paper follows that of the SnapPy census manifolds.
+To see this, recall that \cite{cao-meyerhoff} showed that the complement of the figure eight knot, called $K4a1$ in the Hoste--Thistlethwaite--Weeks knot table \cite{HTWKnots}, and $m004$ in SnapPy's \cite{snappy} \texttt{OrientableCuspedCensus},\footnote{The naming convention throughout this paper follows that of the SnapPy census manifolds.
 Hence the symbol $m$ means that the corresponding manifolds can be triangulated with at most $5$ ideal tetrahedra.} is a cusped hyperbolic 3--manifold of minimum volume.
 Indeed, the cusped hyperbolic 3--manifolds of minimum volume are the once-punctured torus bundles $m003$ and $m004$ and they are related by a change in monodromy.
 However, $m003$ admits no filling to $S^3$ and thus does not represent a knot complement in $S^3$.
 All exceptional fillings of these two manifolds have the same topological volume. \end{example}

 According to J\o{}rgensen and Thurston (see~\cite{thurston-notes,Gro81, Mai10}), the set of volumes of complete orientable hyperbolic 3--manifolds of finite volume is a closed, non-discrete, well-ordered subset of the positive reals of order type $\omega^\omega.$ Throughout this article, we refer to this fact, as well as related results, as J\o{}rgensen--Thurston theory.
 In particular, there is always at least one hyperbolic link $L \subset M$ with $\volt(M) = \volh(M\setminus L)$.
 We term such a link a \textbf{volume minimiser}.
 We say that two minimising links are equivalent if they have diffeomorphic complements.
 Occasionally we refer to the least volume hyperbolic link complement in $M$ as a volume minimiser of $M$ as well.